Christophe-Jia/mislabel-detection/README.md

 ## Abstract
 ---
->While mislabeled or ambiguously-labeled samples in the training set could negatively affect the performance of deep models, diagnosing the dataset and identifying mislabeled samples helps to improve the generalization power. *Training dynamics*, i.e., the traces left by iterations of optimization algorithms, have recently been proved to be effective to localize mislabeled samples with hand-crafted features.
+>While mislabeled or ambiguously-labeled samples in the training set could negatively affect the performance of deep models, diagnosing the dataset and identifying mislabeled samples helps to improve the generalization power. *Training dynamics*, i.e., the traces left by iterations of optimization algorithms, have recently been proven to be effective to localize mislabeled samples with hand-crafted features.
 In this paper, beyond manually designed features, we introduce a novel learning-based solution, leveraging a *noise detector*, instanced by an LSTM network, which learns to predict whether a sample was mislabeled using the raw training dynamics as input.
 Specifically, the proposed method trains the noise detector in a supervised manner using the dataset with synthesized label noises and can adapt to various datasets (either naturally or synthesized label-noised) without retraining.
 We conduct extensive experiments to evaluate the proposed method.
-We train the noise detector based on the synthesized label-noised CIFAR dataset and test such noise detector on Tiny ImageNet, CUB-200, Caltech-256, WebVision and Clothing1M.
+We train the noise detector based on the synthesized label-noised CIFAR dataset and test such noise detectors on Tiny ImageNet, CUB-200, Caltech-256, WebVision, and Clothing1M.
 Results show that the proposed method precisely detects mislabeled samples on various datasets without further adaptation, and outperforms state-of-the-art methods.
-Besides, more experiments demonstrate that the mislabel identification can guide a label correction, namely data debugging, providing orthogonal improvements of algorithm-centric state-of-the-art techniques from the data aspect.
+Besides, more experiments demonstrate that mislabel identification can guide a label correction, namely data debugging, providing orthogonal improvements of algorithm-centric state-of-the-art techniques from the data aspect.

 ## Requirements
 ---